Tea & Biscuits

 Instructions

-• Meanwhile, heat the oil in a large, 12” (30cm) skillet over medium high heat.
+• Meanwhile, heat the remaining TBS of oil in a large, 12” (30cm) skillet over medium high heat.
 Add the shrimp shells and sauté until they begin to get spotty brown, about 5 minutes.
 Remove and discard the shrimp shells.
 (See note 2 below).
+Make sure you get all the little shrimp legs and bits of shell.

-• Off heat stir in the remaining butter, lemon zest, juice, the basil leaves and the parmesan cheese.
+• Off heat stir in the butter, lemon zest, juice and the basil leaves until the butter is melted.

 • Serve on warm plates sprinkled with more parmesan cheese and a drizzle of extra virgin olive oil..